johnboyer/todo-spring-boot-jpa/README.md

 # Todo API

 Todo is a task management service that enables registered users to easily manage their tasks.
-Each task has a name as well as other optional values including *due date*, *status*, and *description*.
-The next version will include *rank*, so that tasks can be ordered by priority.
+Each task has a name as well as other optional values including *due date*, *status*, and *description*. *Note: This project is no longer maintained because the Todo app's data store has been migrated to DynamoDB.
+However, this project is useful for learning and experimenting with Spring Boot and embedded HSQL.* **The new version of the Todo API is at https://github.com/johnboyer/todo.**

 The Todo RESTful API is implemented as a [Spring Boot](https://projects.spring.io/spring-boot/) app running an embedded version of Tomcat.
 For demonstration purposes, the data store is a [HSQLDB](http://hsqldb.org) in-memory database accessed via [Spring JPA](https://projects.spring.io/spring-data-jpa/).
 It uses [JSON Web Tokens (JWT)](https://jwt.io/) for authentication.